 Yes, Goldendoodles have a very thick double coat.
 A double coat means that there are two different hair types on your dog.

-If you look very closely at your Goldendoodle’s fur, you will see a thick undercoat, usually of short hairs and a longer topcoat.
+If you look very closely at your Goldendoodle’s fur, you will see a thick undercoat, usually of short hairs and a long coat on top.
 If you ever see a dog that is very fluffy, they usually have a double coat.

 These double coats also mean you have to spend double the amount of time with grooming.

 This double coat is very susceptible to matting and getting dirty.
-Once this double coat gets dirty, it can be very hard to get clean without a full bath.
+Once this double coat gets dirty, it can be very difficult to get clean without a full bath.

 Many people will opt for a short haircut to help prevent mats and decrease the amount of hair maintained that you have to do.